rshouker/TextToSvgPath/text-to-svg-docs.md

 ## Font Requirements for International Text

 ### Hebrew/Arabic Support
-- Use a webfont with the required Unicode coverage
+- Use webfonts with the required Unicode coverage
-- The bundled ArialWeb covers basic Latin and some international scripts
+- The bundled NotoSans covers Latin scripts, and NotoSansHebrew covers Hebrew text
+- Unicode-range declarations automatically select the appropriate font for each character

 ## Advanced Usage